JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 the two-language problem much more significantly.
 Naturally, that is not as black or white as it sounds, since even Julia itself out-sources certain computation to BLAS (which is a good thing!).
-As a rough guide: unless it is in ``Base`` we only consider code that is written solely in Julia to be merged into the JuliaML ecosystem.
+As a rough guide: unless there is a really compelling argument, we only consider code that is written solely in Julia to be merged into the JuliaML ecosystem.

 # Data Agnostic
 ~~~~~~~~~~~~~~~~